What mom burnout actually is.

 - Physical symptoms.
 Headaches, gut issues, weight changes, frequent low-grade illness.
 The body talks first.

-If you recognize four or more, you are not "stressed."
-You are in caregiver burnout, which is a recognized clinical pattern with a known treatment approach.[4]
+If you recognize four or more, you are not "just stressed."
+You are in mom burnout, which is a recognized pattern, not a verdict on you as a mother.[4]

-It is not a coincidence that you feel like you are being asked to be every version of yourself at once.
+It is not a coincidence that you feel like you're being asked to give more than you have.
 You are.
 Recognizing that fully (not as self-pity, as accurate description) is the first thing that lets you stop blaming yourself.

 What actually helps.

-Drop the "I can do this alone" frame.
+Drop the "I can do it all by myself" frame.

-The single biggest intervention is letting in help.
+The single biggest intervention is letting help in.
 Paid help where you can afford it.
-Sibling help, even if you've never asked.
-Adult-day-program help for parents with cognitive decline.
-Friend help in the form of "can you pick up Lily Tuesday."
-The research on caregiver burnout is consistent: caregivers who accept support have lower rates of clinical depression and better long-term outcomes than caregivers who treat it as a solo discipline.[4]
+Your partner doing the thing without being managed into it.
+A friend in the form of "can you grab Lily Tuesday."
+Family, even if you've never asked.
+The research on burnout is consistent: people who accept support recover better than people who treat it as a solo discipline.
+Letting help in is not failing at motherhood.
+It's how you keep going.[4]

-One hour a week, at minimum, that is yours and is not negotiable to anyone in the family.
+One block a week, at minimum, that is yours and is not negotiable to anyone in the house.
 Not "self-care" in the candle sense.
-A protected slot for something that puts something back into your body.
+A protected slot for something that puts something back in.
 A walk.
 A hot bath.
-A coffee alone.
-Whatever doesn't require you to perform for anyone.
+A coffee where no one needs you.
+Whatever doesn't require you to perform or produce for a single soul.

 A common trap is to do everything yourself because you're already the one tracking it all.
-Try the opposite: separate the management layer (you) from the labor layer (whoever you can deputize).
-You are allowed to be the conductor without playing every instrument.
+Try the opposite: separate the management layer (you) from the labor layer (whoever you can hand it to).
+You are allowed to be the one who organizes without being the one who does every single thing.

-Treat the body like it's part of the system.
+Treat your nervous system like part of the system.

-The single biggest thing women in sandwich-gen burnout sacrifice first is the body.
-Sleep slips, exercise stops, food gets opportunistic, alcohol creeps up to fill the only window that feels like yours.
-All four undo you.
+The first thing a burnt-out mom sacrifices is her own body.
+Sleep slips, movement stops, food gets opportunistic, the wine creeps up to fill the only window that feels like yours.
+All of it deepens the depletion.
 Protect sleep first.
-Move your body two or three times a week.
-Watch the wine.
+Move your body a couple of times a week.
+And watch the numbing, the scroll, the drink, the way you go vacant to get through.
+Numbing isn't rest.
+It just postpones the empty.

 Get the emotional load out of your head.

-The mental load (the running ledger of who needs what) is one of the most exhausting parts of caregiving, and one of the least visible.
-Anything that gets the list out of your skull and onto something else (a shared calendar, a therapist's office, a companion you talk to at night) reduces the cognitive cost of carrying it.
-The clinical literature on emotional disclosure is consistent here.[5]
+The mental load (the running ledger of who needs what) is one of the most exhausting parts of it, and one of the least visible.
+Anything that gets the list out of your skull and onto something else (a shared calendar, a clinician's office, a companion you talk to at night) lowers the cognitive cost of carrying it.
+The literature on putting feelings into words is consistent here.[5]

 When to see someone.